fenio/k8s-truenas/README.md

 You can use democratic-csi documentation and achieve the same results but the reason I created this guide is the fact that democratic-csi docs are covering multiple awkward combinations of various technologies and if you just want to have NFS/iSCSI over API then the whole setup guide can be much simpler.

 # Prerequisities
-* k8s cluster - in my case deployed using [kubespray](https://kubespray.io) but it shouldn't really matter
+* k8s cluster - in my case deployed using [kubespray](https://kubespray.io) but it shouldn't really matter what you use to create it.
 * TrueNAS Scale - in my case it's [ugly-nas](https://github.com/fenio/ugly-nas)

 # Preparations

 ## Nodes
-All your nodes should be capable of using NFS/iSCSI
+All your nodes should be capable of using NFS/iSCSI.
+In my case it's being handled by [dumb-provisioner](https://github.com/fenio/dumb-provisioner) but in case you're not using such extremaly  advanced technology then just run this: